List of Lucchese crime family mobsters: Andrew DiSimone

-Andrew DiSimone (sometimes spelled DeSimone) the former consigliere in the family.
+Andrew DiSimone (sometimes spelled DeSimone) is the former consigliere in the family.
 His father was former Lucchese family capo Salvatore DiSimone.
 On October 1, 2009, DiSimone was indicted along with soldier Dominic Capelli and associate John Alevis on bribery and illegal gambling charges.
 The bribery charges dated back to 2006 and 2007 when DiSimone and others tried to bribe a NYPD sergeant and a detective, who were posing undercover in "Operation Open House" as corrupt officers, to protect illegal gambling operations around the city.
 On August 7, 2013, DiSimone was released from prison.
 In May 2019, law-enforcement agents stated that Andrew DeSimone became the family's new Consigliere in 2017, when imprisoned boss Vic Amuso changed the family's leadership.
 In May 2020, DeSimone was identified in an FBI surveillance photo meeting with Lucchese members acting boss Mike DeSantis, caporegimes Frank Salerno and George Zappola and soldiers Anthony Villani and Anthony Baratta in Jefferson Park.